 The Moov Now is our favorite fitness band in the world right now.
 The best part is the price, which justifies the pack of quality and features it comes with.
 It just doesn't end there, as the band promises to offer six months long battery life.

 On top of sleep monitoring features, the lightweight fitness band also comes with boxing and rep-based training with a dedicated swimming feature on top of basic sleep and steps tracking.

-One compromise that you have to make to get this fit is GPS, but the price makes up for it.
+One compromise that you have to make is the GPS, but the price makes up for it.